chh105/MetaPlanner/cbir/README.md

 ```
 ---

 All source code for this project is provided under the terms of the GNU GENERAL PUBLIC LICENSE Version 3 (GPL v3).
-The precompiled mex files of the Ipopt optimizer in object code version are licensed under the Eclipse Public License Version 1.0 (EPL v1.0).